Agile Software Delivery — First Principles and Foundational Elements

 - Which features can be ready by DD-MM-YYYY?

-To answer these questions, a product owner will refer to the story point estimation of each user story and how many story points a team can complete within a fixed amount of time, like a week or two, a metric that is sometimes referred to as velocity).
+To answer these questions, a product owner will refer to the story point estimation of each user story and how many “story points” a team can complete within a fixed amount of time, like a week or two, a metric sometimes referred to as velocity).

-In summary, a story point is a numeric label developers assign to user stories to indicate their implementation difficulty. story points are finer at small scales and grow coarser with the scale.
+In summary, a story point is label developers assign to user stories to indicate their implementation difficulty.
+Story points are finer at small scales and grow coarser with the scale.
 The Fibonacci sequence is typically used:

 Story point set: 1, 2, 3, 5, 8, 13, 21, 34...

 Story points of remaining work and team velocity can be placed on a chart to predict when the project will be completed.

 5.4 Managing Technical Debt